-The Equal Benefits Program ensures compliance with the Equal Benefits Ordinance (EBO) by assisting contractors in understanding obligations, monitoring contracts, maintaining records, conducting reviews, investigating complaints, and providing reports as needed.
+The Equal Benefits Program ensures compliance with the Equal Benefits Ordinance (EBO) by assisting contractors in understanding obligations, monitoring contracts, maintaining records, conducting reviews, investigating complaints and providing reports as needed.

 The EBO, San Diego Municipal Code Division 43, applies on all City contracts unless specifically listed as an exception.
 The Ordinance requires the City to contract only with entities that provide equal benefits.
 Contractors must offer the same benefits to employees with spouses and employees with domestic partners.
 If a contractor does not offer any of these benefits to an employee with a spouse, those same benefits are not required to be extended to an employee with a domestic partner.
 The EBO does not apply to subcontractors.
-Complaints of violations may be made through submittal of an EBO Employee Complaint Form.
+Complaints of violations may be made through the submittal of an EBO Employee Complaint Form.

 Purpose: The EBO is intended to bring the City’s contracting practices in line with its non-discrimination policy and to promote a policy of “equal pay for equal work” for City contracts.

-Effective Date: The EBO applies on all City contracts entered into, awarded, amended, renewed, or extended on or after Jan.
+Effective Date: The EBO applies on all City contracts entered into, awarded, amended, renewed or extended on or after Jan.
 1, 2011; some exceptions apply.